Alexander Bezborodko: Grand Chancellor of the Russian Empire

 But diplomacy by no means exhausted Bezborodko's capacity for work.
 He had a large share in the internal administration also.
 He reformed the post-office, improved the banking system of Russia, regulated the finances, constructed roads, and united the Uniate and Orthodox churches.
 On the death of Catherine, Emperor Paul entrusted Bezborodko with the examination of the late empress's private papers, and shortly afterwards made him a prince of the Russian Empire, with a correspondingly splendid apanage.
 On the retirement of Osterman he received the highest dignity in the Russian Empire – that of imperial chancellor.
+Thanks to his influence on Paul, Bezborodko was able to convince him to restore the Chief Military Court of the Hetmanate, which had been dissolved under Catherine II.

 Bezborodko was the only Russian minister who retained the favor of Paul to the last.
 During the last two years of his life, control of Russia's diplomacy was entirely in his hands.
 His programme at this period was peace with all the European powers, revolutionary France included.
 But the emperor's growing aversion to this pacific policy induced the astute old minister to attempt to "seek safety in moral and physical repose."
 Paul, however, refused to accept his resignation and would have sent him abroad for the benefit of his health, had not a sudden stroke of paralysis prevented Bezborodko from taking advantage of his master's kindness.

 He died in Saint Petersburg on 6 April 1799.

 Personal qualities

-In private life, Bezborodko was a typical Catherinian, corrupt, licentious, conscienceless and self-seeking.
-But he was infinitely generous and affectionate, and spent his enormous fortune liberally.
-His banquets were magnificent, his collections of pictures and statues unique in Europe.
-He was the best friend of his innumerable poor relatives, and the Maecenas of all the struggling authors of his day.
-Sycophantic he might have been, but he was neither ungrateful nor vindictive.
-His patriotism is as indisputable as his genius.
+In his private life, Bezborodko spent his fortune on banquets and collections of pictures and statues.
+He provided financial support to his relatives and to authors.
+While described as seeking favor, he was also noted for being grateful and for his patriotism and abilities.

+Literary activities

+The 1777 Short Chronicle of Little Russia was co-authored by Bezborodko together with Vasily Ruban.
+Bezborodko has also been proposed as a hypothetical author of the History of the Ruthenians.